petermr/semanticClimate/Internship_discussion.md

 ## Meeting: 2022-12-01
 - Agenda
 ### THURSDAY 1800 IST 1230 UTC 2022-12-01
-* debrief on UN presentation.
+* debrief on UN presentation
 * what worked
 * what didn't work
 * what impact we had
 * cleaning up (making sure we have all the material documented and archived
 * protocol for next time
 * daily/weekly timetable
 * chapters web pages (need to be able to display each chapter instantly to the world)
 * contents
 - title,